-Course/Unit Title: Unit Summary: Algebra 2/Quadratic In this unit (Chapter 5) students will solve quadratic equations by factoring Equations and Functions and taking the square root; they learn to complete the square and apply the Grade Level(s): quadratic formula.
-They will recognize equations that are reducible to 10-12 quadratic form.
+Course/Unit Title: Unit Summary: Algebra 2/Quadratic In this unit (Chapter 5) students will solve quadratic equations by factoring and taking the square root; they will learn to complete the square and apply O : a a c = c : (5): the quadratic formula.
+They will recognize equations that are reducible to 10 12 quadratic form.
 Students will recognize the properties of parabolas, graph quadratic functions and transform parabolas.
 Students will define and perform arithmetic operations with complex numbers.
-Use complex numbers Ecceptial Question(s) In polynomial identities and equations.
-Essential Question(s): Students will be able to: now do you solve quadratic equations?
-Graph quadratic functions Find maximum and minimum values of quadratic functions How do you graph Ise the vertex form of a quadratic function quadratic functions?
-Find common and binomial factors of quadratic expressions 4 Factor special guadratic expressions Solve quadratic equations by factoring and by finding square roots How can you create To identify complex numbers quadratic equations To add, subtract, and multiply complex numbers from word problems, To solve equations by completing the square solutions and graphs?
-To rewrite functions by completing the square Solve quadratic equations by applying the Quadratic Formula How do you use quadratic functions to model real world data?
-How do you perform operations with complex numbers and use them in solving quadratic equations?
+They will use complex Faceutial Overtion(s) numbers in polynomial identities and equations.
+Essential Question(s): Enduring Understanding(s): How do you solve avadratic agustions?
+Students will be able to: quadratic equations?
+Graph quadratic functions Gird maximum and minimum values of quadratic functions How do you graph Find maximum and minimum values of quadratic functions Health a warter forms of a great data functions quadratic functions?
+Use the vertex form of a quadratic function Find common and binaryial feature of guadratic commons and an experience. quadratic functions: Find common and binomial factors of quadratic expressions Factor special quadratic expressions Calculate a special quadratic expressions How can you create Solve quadratic equations by factoring and by finding square roots To identify a graph and the square roots are roots and the square roots are roots and the square roots are roots ar quadratic equations To identify complex numbers To add subtract, and multiple complex numbers. from word problems, To add, subtract, and multiply complex numbers To add, suptract, and multiply complex numbers To add, suptract, and multiply complex numbers solutions and graphs?
+To solve equations by completing the square To require functions by completing the square To rewrite functions by completing the square Column and destination of the square that square the square th Solve quadratic equations by applying the Quadratic Formula How do you use quadratic functions to model real world data?
+How do you perform operations with complex numbers and use them in solving quadratic equations? quadratic equations: